 Applied to the skin ahead of time, numbing cream can reduce or eliminate the pain of a needle poke.

-If your child is staying at one of our hospitals, our staff will provide and apply numbing cream.
-But if you take them in for a clinic or lab visit, you may need to buy and apply it yourself.
+If your baby is staying at one of our hospitals, our staff will provide and apply numbing cream.
+But if you take your little one in for a clinic or lab visit, you may need to buy and apply it yourself.

 What you'll need